NunoEdgarGFlowHub/ethereum_blockchain/README.md

 ### Use case

 We would like to predict the gas price for a given transaction to successfully complete.
-- Too high: the transaction will be stuck in the network longer and will take longer to complete.
+- Too high: the transaction will be processed by miners shortly after being broadcast, but the sender will be spending more than necessary in fees.
-- Too low: the transaction will run out of gas and will fail to complete.
+- Too low: the transaction will be stuck in the network longer and will take longer to be included in a block.

 ## Data curation